walczakw/p1-brilliant-vision/docs/user-stories/USER-STORIES.md

 __Description:__

 As a user I would like to see a ‘Contact Form’ page.
-The ‘Contact Form’ will consist of X sections: Name, Phone Number, Preferred appointment time (morning, afternoon, evening), Send button.
+The ‘Contact Form’ needs to include as a minimum: Name, Phone Number, Preferred appointment time (morning, midday, afternoon), Send button.
 Refer to attached wireframes for more details.

-__Acceptance Criteria:__
+[Link](https://github.com/walczakw/p1-brilliant-vision/blob/main/docs/wireframes/wireframes.pdf)

 ---